-The Monastery Of The Ascension
+The Monastery of the Ascension

-is a community of fifteen Benedictine monks
+is a community of about a dozen Benedictine monks

 which has been in Southern Idaho since 1965.
 We live a life of prayer, work and reading

 accordng to the Rule of St. Benedict and try to serve the Catholic Church and the people